liruixiang00/cmim/README.md

 CMIM Image Matching Tool performs robust feature-based matching between two images using a CMIM approach with Steerable Hermite Filters.
-It supports a configurable number of feature points and outputs matched keypoints to a .pts file.
+It supports a configurable number of feature points and outputs matched feature points to a .pts file.

-The program detects keypoints using the FAST detector on the principal moment map, computes descriptors using orientation index maps derived from first-order steerable Hermite filters, matches features using brute-force L2 descriptor matching, and filters matches using FSC (Feature Similarity Consistency) to remove outliers.
+The program detects feature points using the FAST detector on the principal moment map, computes descriptors using orientation index maps derived from first-order steerable Hermite filters, matches features using brute-force L2 descriptor matching, and filters matches using FSC (Feature Similarity Consistency) to remove outliers.
 Users can control the number of features via command line.

 Requirements:
 - C++17 or later